SwingGuy1024/DogTags/README.md

         return dogTag.hashCode();
       }
     }
 The reflection happens when the static DogTag.Factory instance is constructed.
+Since this is required to be a static field, this will only happen once for each class.
+(Failure to declare the factory static will result in a runtime exception when the class loads.)
+Each instance of MyClass gets its own DogTag instance.

 ### Reflect-On-First-Instantiation